Highly Sensitive? Keep Your Holiday Sparkle With Feng Shui

 • Front door /back door alignment may possibly create a split through the whole house.
 The closer the doors the worse this patten is.
 Parents may feel a barrier between them and lead separate lives.
 Parents and children lose touch.
 Money may leak and opportunities dry up.
 Money, motivation, reputation, health and good luck may fly out the back door.

-• A split at the front door can affect all areas of life dramatically.
+• Your emotions decorate your space when there is a split at the front door.
+This detail can affect all areas of life dramatically.
 The brain is activated unevenly and the two sides will start to lack coordination.
 The inhabitant may act more and think less.
 Or think more and act less.
 In either situation there is an imbalance.
 As a result illness along the midline can development.
 Also confusion and the lack of sound decision making can cost a family their health or business.
 Non-stop arguing and violence can result with a split at the front door.
 Extreme marital, family and business interactions can take place here.

 • A split stairway (typical of split level homes) aka Mandarin duck stairway creates an environment where everything begins to fall apart; it can even shatter a person’s peace of mind.
 The different levels affect partners where they are more likely to experience miscommunication or not speak at all; children have difficulty feeling accepted; finances fluctuate wildly.
 Invariably health is unstable.
 When it is a company and affects all the employees, the consequences can be disastrous.